 Château Giscours

-Since early 1995, Château Giscours has been managed by Eric Albada Jelgersma, who immediately invested in renovating the vineyard and farm buildings.
-He has surrounded himself with a new team that now runs Giscours, continuing the tradition of generations of winegrowers who have made this estate a world-renowned Grand Cru.
+Since early 1995, Eric Albada Jelgersma has been in charge of managing Château Giscours, and he immediately invested in renovating the vineyard and the estate’s buildings.
+He has assembled a new team that now runs Giscours, continuing the legacy of the generations of winemakers who have made this estate a world-renowned Grand Cru.

-Chateau Giscours is a remarkable terroir that has produced one of the most acclaimed Margaux appellation wines in the world.
-This rich and voluptuous wine enjoys a fine international reputation thanks to its powerful aroma and refined tannins.
-Wine lovers will confirm that Chateau Giscours Margaux has a strong personality that will grow stronger with each passing year.
+Château Giscours is a remarkable terroir that has produced one of the most acclaimed Margaux wines in the world.
+This rich and voluptuous wine enjoys a fine global reputation thanks to its powerful aroma and refined tannins.
+Wine lovers will confirm that Château Giscours Margaux possesses a strong personality that will continue to develop with each passing year.

-The Giscours estate
+The Giscours Estate

-Chateau Giscours has been awarded the title of 3rd Grand Cru Classé of Margaux.
-The second wine is La Sirène de Giscours.
+Château Giscours has been awarded the title of Third Growth in Margaux.
+Its second wine is La Sirène de Giscours.

-The unique characteristics of Château Giscours
+The Unique Characteristics of Château Giscours

 Other wines from Château Giscours